mattr-/mattr-.github.com/_posts/2013-04-28-pairing-katrina-owen-recap.markdown

 To sum it all up, the more you pair with others, the more fun you'll have coding, the more you'll learn, and the better your code will be.
 I simply cannot recommend it enough.
+Thanks to Katrina for taking some time out of her busy schedule for a pairing session!